 Configuration options for worker nodes#

-Note: Setting the labels is only effective on the first registration of the node and changing them afterwards has no effect.
+Note: Setting the labels is only effective on the first registration of the node.
+Changing the labels thereafter has no effect.

-k0s worker command accepts a generic flag to pass in any set of argument for kubelet process.
+k0s worker command accepts a generic flag to pass in any set of arguments for kubelet process.